tanumalay/WebScrappingDeployment/README.md

 # WebScrappingDeployment
-This is small a demo of web scrapping project which extracts the reviews comments of Flipkart customers.
+This is a small web scrapping project which extracts the reviews comments of Flipkart customers.
 It can be further extended for sentiment analysis.